 You Already Have A Lot of What You Need

-SEO isn’t just about creating new content.
-It’s also about optimizing existing content.
-You can maximize the efficiency of the hundreds or thousands of defunct pages that can start attracting visitors again.
+SEO is not just about creating new content, but also about optimizing existing content.
+You can maximize the efficiency of the hundreds or thousands of defunct pages that can attract visitors again.
 An example:

 The Hartford’s Workers’ Compensation Hub

-This single page drives 50,000 visitors a month through organic.
-The recent jump is thanks to SEO optimizations, a great example of the power of improving existing content to create the compound interest effect.
+This single page drives 50,000 visitors per month through organic.
+The recent jump is thanks to SEO optimizations, a great example of the power of enhancing existing content to generate the compound interest effect.

-Improving content can be as simple as adding tags or making your page more relevant to searchers’ queries.
-Or, it could be a blanket improvement like an update to your technical infrastructure, such as making your pages faster to load.
+Improving content can be as simple as adding tags or making your page more relevant to searchers queries.
+Or it can be a general improvement such as updating your technical infrastructure or speeding up page loading.
 A great technical foundation is like oxygen in a digital economy.

 Content Is the Foundation for All Marketing

-You don’t create content just to show up in Google.
+You don’t create content just to show up on Google.
 Content is the basis for almost everything you do in marketing.
-It powers campaigns across other channels like email, print, digital advertising and events.
+It powers campaigns across other channels such as email, print, digital advertising and events.

 But while you don’t create all content for SEO, SEO can help in all content creation.

 SEO uncovers your customers’ sentiment and needs so you can create the right content.
-Use that customer-centric content to push or pull into your key challenges.
+Use this customer-centric content to drive or tackle your most important challenges.

 Content Is Critical for Customer Support, Too

-As an added benefit, SEO can help lower costs in other areas of your business.
+As an added benefit, SEO can help reduce costs in other areas of your business.

-A key use case right now is in support costs.
-If Delta has visible, valuable answers for queries like “Delta coronavirus cancellations” they’ve saved their call centers thousands of customer service calls.
+A key use case at the moment is support costs.
+If Delta has visible, valuable answers to questions like “Delta Coronavirus Cancellations,” they have saved their call centers thousands of customer service calls.
 At Conductor, some of our largest customers are the support departments of Fortune 100 companies.
-They’re using SEO to save millions in support costs, and to make sure customers have a great experience getting answers online.
+They use SEO to save millions in support costs and ensure that customers have a great experience getting answers online.

 SEO Is an Investment in Your Present and Future

-If you invest today, you’ll immediately start getting value.
-You’ll also be in the best position to capture buying activity when we emerge from this crisis.
+If you invest today, you will immediately start getting value.
+You will also be in the best position to capture purchasing activity when we emerge from this crisis.

-Take this time to consider your portfolio.
-If you invest in SEO and content (your marketing bonds) the next time there is a recession or a time you need to cut back, you’ll be able to pull back on your media and still have a meaningful stream of visitors because you will have created that foundation of wealth and goodwill.
+Take this time to look at your portfolio.
+If you invest in SEO and content (your marketing bonds) the next recession or a time you have to scale back, you will be able to pull back on your media and still have a significant stream of visitors because you have created this foundation of wealth and goodwill.
 You will not be entirely at the mercy of the media markets.

-This will be a strategic advantage; some companies even highlight their “free organic traffic” in their S-1s when they go public since it’s so meaningful.
+This will be a strategic advantage; some companies even emphasize their “free organic traffic” in their S-1 when they go public because it is so significant.

 What Do You Need to Be Successful?

-Here are a few items every marketing department should have.
-(I’ll use anonymized slides to illustrate.)
+Here are a few things that every marketing department should have.
+I will use anonymized slides to illustrate them.